 We spend an awful lot of time on this site talking about what happens to aging eyes.
 As older folks, to put it nicely, that’s something we can either sympathize with or worry about.
 However, for many people, the degenerating vision that comes along with age (presbyopia) isn’t really a looming issue.
 Or well, it might be, but most are probably going to have to at least hit puberty first.
 Childhood eye disorders aren’t a concern once you’re an adult.

 Childhood is a strange and magical time for the human body, marked by extremely rapid change.
 Unfortunately, that torrid rate of growth applies to our disorders as well.
 Even things that seem like very minor problems for a child can develop into permanent, life-changing issues.
 Proper eye care for your children is an absolute must, but don’t leave everything to your doctors.
 After all, they don’t spend even a fraction of the time with your child that you do.
 Parents are on the very front lines of the fight against childhood eye disorders.

-You’ve probably heard of strabismus under a slightly different name: crossed eyes.
+You’ve probably heard of strabismus in children under a slightly different name: crossed eyes.
 While it may sound fairly innocent, leaving the condition untreated can open a truly nasty can of worms later in a child’s life.

-If caught relatively early, amblyopia has a decent prognosis.
+If caught relatively early, amblyopia in children has a decent prognosis.
 Patching the dominant eye of an amblyopic child forces them to use their less dominant eye, hopefully restoring more balanced sight.
 Applying atropine to the less-developed eye has also worked well.
 Treatment isn’t so easy in older children and adults.
 Still, the picture isn’t entirely bleak.
 Several vision therapies have been shown to provide at least temporary improvement, and researchers are still looking into ways to tackle the issue.

 What Can You Do?

 An awful lot of the signs are what you’d expect.
 Obvious trouble with spatial cues is a big one.
 If you notice a child consistently bumping into objects or clearly misjudging distance, that should raise some flags.
 Misalignment can also cause some balance troubles, so if you see a toddler stand up, only to weave and topple back over, it’s worth watching.
-Of course, both of these signs are complicated by the fact that young children, no matter how healthy, spend an awful lot of time falling over of their own accord, but if your own kid seems to run into trouble more often than his or her peers, you may want to bring them in for a checkup.
+Of course, both of these signs are complicated by the fact that young children, no matter how healthy, spend an awful lot of time falling over of their own accord.
+However, if your own kid seems to run into trouble more often than his or her peers, you may want to bring them in for a checkup.